dev-rowbot/has/docs/index.md

   Check the host has a port listening with a specified protocol

+## has.process

+  Test process properties

 ## has.process.check(process:string)

   Check the host has a process

+## has.registry_key

+  Check that a Windows host has the correct registry keys

 ## has.registry_key(key_name:string)

   Check the windows host has the specified registry key

+## has.scheduled_task

+  Check that a host has a task scheduled as expected

 ## has.scheduled_task(name:string)

   Check the windows host has a task scheduled

+## has.service

+  Check that a host has all the correct services installed and that they are in the right state

 ## has.service.installed(service:string)